 Resources for Learners

 - American English Website: Discover podcasts, videos, games, and American culture resources for practicing English from Voice of America Learning English, Smithsonian, the National Park Service, the Library of Congress, and more!
-Popular items for learners include:
+Popular items for learners include

 - Web Resources for Language Learning: Find innumerous high-quality online tools for your independent study of English in this guide of web resources.

-- Sing Out Loud: Children’s Songs, Sing Out Loud: Traditional Songs, and Sing Out Loud: American Rhythms: These high-quality collections of songs are meant for learning English.
+- Sing Out Loud: Children’s Songs, Sing Out Loud: Traditional Songs, and Sing Out Loud: American Rhythms: These high-quality collections of songs are designed for learning English.
 Download the songs, listen along, and amplify your vocabulary and language skills.

 Resources for Teachers